reafreitas1/pizzariaMammamia/README.md

+In Debian / Oracle VM VirtualBox.
 Creation of tables identifying primary and foreign keys using DBeaver.
 In Netbeans, the creation of the application with Java language, Maven tool and Spring framework, interactions with the database connecting to the server and performing access to the tables.
 Creation of test facilities, controllers, interface.
 And finally, Front End with HTML and CSS.

 - Request Mapping
 - Controller